 Scope 'subprojects' is the only scope that searches only in the active projects.
 Scopes 'all' and 'my projects' include also closed projects.
 I think we should be consistent with the behaviour between the search scopes.
 At the same time, maybe it is a good idea to have an option in the search page to include only active projects in the search (how we have for the issues).

-#3 Updated by Go MAEDA over 1 year ago
+#3 Updated by Go MAEDA about 2 years ago

 I agree with Marius' opinion.
 Jean-Philippe wrote in #6049#note-9 as follows.
 It is obvious that closed subprojects should be searchable.